neozt/leetcode-daily/README.md

 ## LeetCode Daily

-Express.js server to provide quick navigation to LeetCode's Problem of the Day.
-Deployed to AWS Lambda using Serverless Framework.
+Dynamically redirect users directly to LeetCode's Problem of the Day.
+Backend ExpressJS server deployed to AWS Lambda using Serverless Framework.

 Access the website here:
 - https://leetcode-daily.neozt.dev/